oresat/oresat-linux/image_builder/README.md

 ## Requirements

-- Image must be built on a ARMv7 device running Debian or a Debian-based distro.
+- Image must be built on a device running Debian or a Debian-based distro.
 - An internet connection (it has to call `apt` a lot).
+- U-boot requires cross compilation if outside of ARMv7 environment (i.e. arm-none-eabi-gcc).

 ## Set up